Some Considerations of the Presidential Candidates’ Proposed Economic Policies

 Trump asserts that his policies, including tax cuts, are expansionary and will actually bring in more revenue by increasing the economic tax base and thus lowering the federal debt.
 Harris also asserts that her policies will grow the economy, presumably lessening the debt burden, by improving the status of the middle class.

 Harris has not yet publicly spelled out possible policies that would eliminate government programs and reduce spending.
-If such cuts are not planned, then without significant tax increases, which would have to get through Congress, and the redistribution that implies, then the laudable microeconomic effects of Harris’s policy goals in helping those in need might have to rely on deficit financing.
+If such cuts are not planned, then without significant tax increases, which would have to get through Congress, and the redistribution that implies, the laudable microeconomic effects of Harris’s policy goals in helping those in need might have to rely on deficit financing.

 Granted, this is probably a surer and quicker way to get money to those in need than relying on Laffer curve effects of raising tax revenues through tax cuts and waiting for the rising tide to lift all boats.
-But, the long-run implications of deficit financing cannot be ignored.
+But the long-run implications of deficit financing cannot be ignored.
 Election year promises seldom spell out, or even allude to, how those promised benefits will be financed, with the only notable exception in living memory being those of Ross Perot.

 A realistic discussion by the candidates of the federal debt implications from their respective policies would be a great courtesy to voters at this critical point in our nation’s economic history.